As a part of the WatchGuard Single Sign-On (SSO) solution, you can install the WatchGuard SSO Client.

 When you specify the location of the SSO Client .MSI file, be sure to use a path that points to a network location.
 Do not use a path that points to a local drive, such as your C: drive.

 For more information about software installation deployment for Active Directory group policy objects, see the documentation for your operating system, or this resource on the Microsoft website:

 - Editing Software Settings — How to use Group Policy to install software on Windows Server 2012 (also applies to Windows Server 2016)

 You can use a client management application to remotely deploy the SSO Client to your macOS users.
 For example, you can use Apple Remote Desktop to schedule the SSO Client to install at a specific date and time, without user interaction.
 To use Apple Remote Desktop for software deployment, you must enable Remote Management in the operating system settings on your macOS clients.

 The SSO Client for macOS is a .DMG file that contains a .PKG file.
 To use the .PKG file to deploy the SSO Client through Apple Remote Desktop:

 - After you download the SSO Client for macOS, open the .DMG file.

 The ssoclient-installer.pkg file appears.

 - Use Apple Remote Desktop to deploy the ssoclient-installer.pkg file to your macOS users.

-For more information about software deployment with Apple Remote Desktop, see the Install Software section in the Remote Desktop Help topic on the Apple website.
+For more information about software deployment with Apple Remote Desktop, go to the Install Software section in the Remote Desktop Help topic on the Apple website.